IbraTech04/CSC148-FSG-Slides-2024/Week 8 - Trees/homework.md

   Class representing a node in a tree
   """
   # Implementation omitted; Assume it's a standard TreeNode class

-    def lst2tree(self, lst: list[Union[int, list]]) -> TreeNode:
-        """
-        Class method which creates a tree from a nested list This method should return the root node of the tree
-        Precondition: Assume lst is a valid nested list representation of a tree
-        """
-        # TODO: Implement this method

     def tree2list(self) -> list[Union[int, list]]:
         """